magic3007/RISCV-Simulator/README.md

 - `-static`: statically linking
 - `-Wl,--no-relax`: To start running from `main`, we have to forbid the compiler to leverage the global pointer to optimize

-*<mark>Node</mark>: This simulator currently only support 32-bit instruction.
-However, some linked library functions in prebuilt toolchain use 16-bit compressed Instructions, therefore this simulator currently starts running from `main` and does not support system calls.*🤯🤯
+*<mark>Note</mark>: This simulator currently only support 32-bit instruction.
+However, some linked library functions in prebuilt toolchain use 16-bit compressed Instructions, therefore this simulator currently starts running from `main` and does not support system calls.* 🤯🤯

 See more info in [makefile](./testcases/makefile).